 AFCM, a Charismatic Evangelization Preaching Community of Priests, Religious and Lay Ministers, work for the renewal of priests, nuns and lay people across the world.
 AFCM spreads the Gospel by serving as a torchbearer to millions through various social media outlets and languages brought about through the inspirations of the Holy Spirit, glorifying God in all and through all.
 It has thousands of ministers working for the glory of God including priests, nuns and lay ministers from different continents who work for the greater glory of God.

-The responsible body after the central team is the Core Team.
+The responsible body after the AFCM Central Team is the AFCM Global Team.
 The central team has the authority to select of the remove the member/s of the Global team.
 Various Ministries are working under the oversight of the AFCM Global Team

 FOURTEEN QUESTIONS REGARDING AFCM

 I. WHAT IS ANOINTING FIRE CATHOLIC MINISTRY.
 (AFCM ) ?

 It is a world Evangelization movement of PREACHERS OF DIVINE MERCY and ASJM.
 It is a missionary movement

 II.
 WHAT IS THE CHARISM OF AFCM?
 (AFCM VISION ) .

 -Work for the salvation of SOULS using CHARISMS.

 – Deliver the people of GOD from the powers of darkness